 Is It Safe To Use Online Sportsbooks If You Live In Connecticut?

 It is 100% safe and legal to use online sportsbooks in Connecticut, but you must make sure that you’re using only the most reputable sites out there.
-There are literally thousands of online sportsbooks to choose from, but most of these are fly-by-night, no-name operations that haven’t proven themselves to the CT betting community.
+There are literally thousands of online sportsbooks to choose from, but most of these are fly-by-night, no-name operations that haven’t proven themselves to the Connecticut betting community.
 Our recommended books have each been serving the Constitution State for well over a decade and are a trusted source for sports betting.
 The sites we have recommended have never had a data breach, and that is pretty impressive considering a lot of major companies in the US has had some.

 Has Anyone Ever Been Arrested For Betting On Sports Over The Internet In Connecticut?

 No Connecticut resident has ever been cited, fined, arrested, or otherwise inconvenienced by any law enforcement entity just for wagering on sports over the Internet.
 The only way you’re at risk of getting in trouble with the law for anything betting-related is if you’re operating an actual sportsbook without a license.
 You are also not allowed to use a bookie to make a bet in the state as well.
 And why would you?
 Online offshore sportsbooks are legal and they will offer you a better deal than any bookie can.
-As long as you don’t go down that path, you’re in the clear.
+As long as you stick with our recommendations, you are in the clear.

 What Should I Do If My Credit Or Debit Deposit Doesn’t Go Through?